ChandanieT/configure-ad/README.md

 <img src="https://i.imgur.com/StNJJLC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In Active Directory Users and Computers (ADUC), Organizational Unit (OU) called “_EMPLOYEES” and “_ADMINS” were created by going Tools > users and computers > right click on mydomain > new > orginaztional Unit (image above).
+In Active Directory Users and Computers (ADUC), Organizational Unit (OU) called “_EMPLOYEES” and “_ADMINS” were created by going to Tools > users and computers > right click on mydomain > new > orginaztional Unit (image above).
 Within "_ADMINS" A new employee named “Jane Doe” was also created (same password) with the username of “jane_admin” and assigned to the “Domain Admins” Security Group by right clicking on the jane> properties > member of > add "domain Admins" > apply.
 Logged out of DC-1 and Logged back in as new Admin "Jane_admin".